Katie Baker: Career

 Katie played professionally overseas for Royal Antwerp Hockey Club in the 2009–2010 season.
-Currently, Katie's training is based out of Vancouver, British Columbia, Canada.
+She retired in 2012, eighth all-time in appearances for Canada.
+Katie was a two-time winner of the Sport PEI Senior Female Athlete of the Year award and in 2024, she was inducted into the PEI Sports Hall of Fame.

 Personal information

 Baker was born in Charlottetown, Prince Edward Island on April 21, 1984.
 Katie attended Bluefield Highschool in Hampshire, Prince Edward Island, Canada.
-She plans to graduate in 2011 with a bachelor's degree in Sociology from Saint Mary's University, University of Prince Edward Island, and the University of British Columbia.
+She graduated with a BA in Sociology from Saint Mary's University, and the University of British Columbia and has Graduate Certificate in Executive Coaching from Royal Roads University.